 We’re seeing air quality awareness and demand for actionable information on the rise.
 We built some data analysis for the number of requests made to the BreezoMeter API: how many people and how often our air quality data is being requested.

-We found that the trend line clearly represents a growth in demand for air quality information: It goes without saying that this peaked around the time of last year’s California Wildfires around September.
+We found that the trend line clearly represents growth in demand for air quality information: It goes without saying that this peaked around the time of last year’s California Wildfires around September.
 With the wildfires, people across the US (and even all the way to Norway?!?!) were impacted and became very aware of the effects of smoke exposure and air pollution in general.

-This first hand account of what is what like living through these events in Oregon really drives home what we see in the data.
+This first-hand account of what it is like living through these events in Oregon really drives home what we see in the data.
 The numbers don't describe the personal impact and this is the impact felt from a generally healthy person, not to mention people who have respiratory conditions.